vasubandaru/vasubandaru.github.io/_posts/2018-09-29-Learn-Python.md

 This returns a single row as a Series(?)
-When you want multiple rows, you specify the required position as a list(?) or range.
-How?
+When you want multiple rows, you specify the required positions as a list(?) or range.

 ```python
 df.iloc[[0,1,2],:] # [0,1,2] is a list